Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: Reinforcement Learning With LLMs Feedback

-In Fig.~\ref{bigfive}, we display five exemplary user profiles from the PsychoFlickr dataset~\cite{cristani2013unveiling}, i.e., their Big Five personality scores and selected favored images.
-These profiles provide empirical evidence for the relationship between individual personality traits and aesthetic preferences in image selection.
-Turning to the issue of shared denoising, unlike individual denoising processes, the presence of multiple prompts sharing shared denoising steps results in interrelated final images, as we discussed in Section~\ref{agfg4eag}.
-Specifically, the more shared steps among prompts, the greater the mutual influence on the generated images.
-This is critical from the user QoE perspective, particularly for those with distinct personality traits.
-For instance, as depicted in Part B of Fig.~\ref{showllm}, one user, scoring high in agreeableness, might prefer an image generated from the prompt {\textit{``A dog sits in front of a bush''}} that has a well-groomed dog.
+In Fig.~\ref{bigfive}, we display five exemplary user profiles from the PsychoFlickr dataset~\cite{cristani2013unveiling}, {showing their Big Five personality scores and selected preferred images.
+These profiles offer empirical evidence of the correlation between individual personality traits and aesthetic preferences in image selection.
+This connection becomes especially important in the context of shared denoising within distributed GDMs.
+Unlike independent denoising, shared denoising allows semantically similar prompts to reuse intermediate diffusion steps, which improves efficiency but introduces interdependencies among outputs.
+As discussed in Section~\ref{agfg4eag}, the more steps that are shared, the more likely it is that the final images will influence one another.
+From a QoE perspective, this creates a potential conflict: users with distinct aesthetic preferences—shaped by their personalities—may experience degraded satisfaction if shared denoising alters the semantic or stylistic fidelity of their expected outputs.} For instance, as depicted in Part B of Fig.~\ref{showllm}, one user, scoring high in agreeableness, might prefer an image generated from the prompt {\textit{``A dog sits in front of a bush''}} that has a well-groomed dog.
 However, if this prompt shares several shared denoising steps with another prompt such as {\textit{A tiger sits in front of a bush''}}, the final generated images for this user may have a dog that exhibits stylistic features of a tiger, causing the low QoE.
 Thus, the settings for shared denoising steps are pivotal in achieving maximum sum QoE.